Ikesee-Ikemefuna/new-repo-from-ikem/README.md

-# Artificial In Intelligence and the future ofmedicine(Healthcare from remoteness)
+# Artificial In Intelligence and the future of medicine(Healthcare from remoteness)

 Artificial intelligence and remote health monitoring have extended their innovative clinical practices by pushing the limiting barriers in healthcare